 Grilling with charcoal on a combustible platform is a fire hazard worthy of Wiley E. Coyote.
 Flames, embers, and heat from the grill base can cause a fire on a timber deck or porch.
-You should never use a charcoal grill on a wooden deck.
-Your best – and safest – option is a gas grill.
+Of course, safety should be observed when you use a gas grill on a wood patio.

-There is, of course, still the risk that comes with having propane and heat around flammable objects.
-However, with proper safety, you have less to worry about when using a gas grill.
+Of course, there is still the risk of having propane and heat around flammable objects.
+However, with proper safety, you have less to worry about when using a gas grill on wood deck.

 Contents